 If, pursuant to section 3.4, First Gas determines that PRs will need to be utilised (including where it intends to invest to avoid Congestion but that that investment cannot reasonably be completed in time), First Gas will notify all Shippers (and affected Interconnected Parties) as soon as practicable.

-Each Priority Right (PR) gives the holder priority access to Approved NQ (namely DNC, where one (1) PR represents one (1) GJ of MDQ) for the PR Term, provided that to use its PRs a Shipper must nominate one (1) GJ of NQ per PR in accordance with section 4.
+Each Priority Right (PR) gives the holder priority access to Approved NQ (namely DNC, where one (1) PR represents one (1) GJ of MDQ) for the PR Term, provided that to use its PRs a Shipper must nominate one (1) GJ of NQ per PR held by the Shipper in accordance with section 4.
 A Shipper may use its PRs in any nominations cycle to the extent that, in an Intra-Day Cycle, section 4.16(b) is not contravened in respect of any other Shipper.

-Subject to section 3.16, PRs will apply only at the Congested Delivery Point for which they are allocated and cannot be used at, or transferred to any other Congested Delivery Point.
+Subject to section 3.16, PRs will apply only at the Congested Delivery Point for which they are allocated and cannot be used at, or transferred to, any other Congested Delivery Point.

 Where Congestion affects more than one Delivery Point in a Delivery Zone, First Gas may define PRs as being applicable to the Congested Delivery Points as a group.